 Agent No. 3: “I think this trend will definitely continue, and I think it’s a good trend,” one agent said.
 “I’ve been saying for years that agents have the qualities to be a general manager.
 We know the CBA – which is very important – and we have great communication skills and we know the players and we know other agents.
 I think we have an ability to see things differently, or see things that other GMs might not see because they haven’t lived in our world.”

-Business, Agents, Business, Featured, Top, Andre Drummond, Andre Iguodala, Buddy Hield, Carlos Boozer, Chris Kaman, Corey Maggette, Dion Waiters, Eric Gordon, James Harden, Kevin Durant, Kobe Bryant, Marquese Chriss, Detroit Pistons, Golden State Warriors, Los Angeles Lakers, Milwaukee Bucks, Phoenix Suns
+Business, Agents, Business, Top, Andre Drummond, Andre Iguodala, Buddy Hield, Carlos Boozer, Chris Kaman, Corey Maggette, Dion Waiters, Eric Gordon, James Harden, Kevin Durant, Kobe Bryant, Marquese Chriss, Detroit Pistons, Golden State Warriors, Los Angeles Lakers, Milwaukee Bucks, Phoenix Suns